NamitaMalik/Fetching-Data-in-Angular2/README.md

     ```

 2. We need to use a few operators in our `getData()` function so we need to import them.
 Instead of importing all the operators let's import the required ones
 in `rxjs-operators.ts` and then import this into our `app.component.ts`.
-So our `app.component.ts` would now be:

     **rxjs-operators.ts**:
     ```TypeScript
     import 'rxjs/add/operator/catch';